-As an officer, LTC Prichard-Allen has served as the Executive Officer for Bravo Detachment, 18th Personnel Services Battalion (PSB), the Battalion Adjutant for the 9th Psychological Operations Battalion, 4th Psychological Operations Group, and the Enlisted Strength Manager for the 1st Corps Support Command (COSCOM).
-LTC Prichard-Allen was selected to command Alpha Detachment, 203rd PSB, located in Fort Wainwright, Alaska in 2002.
-Following her command, she was selected as a Board Recorder for The Department of the Army Secretariat, and was then selected as the Executive Officer for the Director of Military Personnel Management (DMPM) under the Army G-1 at the Pentagon.
-LTC Prichard-Allen was assigned to Fort Bragg as the Brigade Adjutant for the 82d Combat Aviation Brigade where she deployed to Afghanistan during Operation Enduring Freedom (OEF 11-12).
-After returning from her one year deployment, LTC Prichard-Allen was selected to serve as a Physical Evaluations board Adjudicator for the United States Army Physical Disability Agency in Arlington, Virginia.
-She has held positions as an Adjudicator, the Special Actions Officer, the Deputy G3 and G3 Operations officer and most recently she was selected, over her peers, to become the Chief of Staff for the entire Agency which consists of a Headquarters and three separate Physical Evaluation Board locations around the United States.
+Her officer assignments began at Fort Bragg in 1998 and include Executive Officer for Bravo Detachment, 18th Personnel Services Battalion (PSB), the Battalion Adjutant for the 9th Psychological Operations Battalion, 4th Psychological Operations Group, and the Enlisted Strength Manager for the 1st Corps Support Command (COSCOM).
+LTC Prichard-Allen was selected to command Alpha Detachment, 203rd PSB, in Fort Wainwright, Alaska in 2002.
+In 2006, she was a Board Recorder for The Department of the Army Secretariat at HRC, and the Executive Officer for the Director of Military Personnel Management (DMPM) under the Army G-1 at the Pentagon.
+LTC Prichard-Allen was reassigned to Fort Bragg as the Brigade Adjutant for the 82d Combat Aviation Brigade where she deployed to Afghanistan during Operation Enduring Freedom (OEF 11-12).
+After returning from deployment, she served under the United States Army Physical Disability Agency in Arlington, Virginia were she held positions as a Physical Evaluations board Adjudicator, Special Actions Officer, the Deputy G3 and G3 Operations officer and the Chief of Staff for the entire Agency.

-LTC Prichard-Allen was a below the zone select to Major.
-LTC Prichard-Allen’s military awards include a Bronze Star Medal, the Meritorious Service Medal with four oak leaf clusters, the Army Commendation Medal with four oak leaf clusters, the Army Achievement Medal with three oak leaf clusters, the Good Conduct Medal, the National Defense Service Medal with a bronze star, the Southwest Asia Service Medal, the Afghanistan Campaign Medal with one star, the Global War on Terrorism Service Medal, the Non-Commissioned Officers Professional Development Ribbon with a number two device, the Army Service Ribbon, the Overseas Service Ribbon with a number three device, the NATO Medal (ISAF), and the Kuwait Liberation Medal.
+LTC Prichard-Allen’s military officer schools include, Adjutant General’s Officer Basic and Advance Courses (CCC), Combined Arms Service Staff School (CAS3), Command and General Staff College (CGSC).
+Her military awards include a Bronze Star Medal, the Meritorious Service Medal (4OLC), the Army Commendation Medal (4OLC), the Army Achievement Medal (3OLC), the Good Conduct Medal, the National Defense Service Medal with 1 Bronze star, the Southwest Asia Service Medal, the Afghanistan Campaign Medal with (1 Star), the Global War on Terrorism Service Medal, the Non-Commissioned Officers Professional Development Ribbon with #2 device), the Army Service Ribbon, the Overseas Service Ribbon with (#3 Device, the NATO Medal (ISAF), and the Kuwait Liberation Medal.

 Command Sergeant Major